2021 Munster abuse case: Charges

 All of the accused denied all of the charges they were accused of.

 The father of the five children, aged 56, was charged with 34 different counts, including rape, anal rape, sexual assault, sexual exploitation and permitting other people to engage in sexual activity with a child, wilful neglect, and mistreating his children by medicating them.

 He was found guilty of 31 counts: six counts of rape, six counts of sexual assault, three counts of permitting other people to engage in sexual activity with a child, three counts of sexually exploiting two of them, 10 counts of wilfully neglecting five of his children, and three counts of mistreating three of his children by giving them medication.
 An additional three counts against him were withdrawn during the trial by direction of the judge.

 The mother of the children, aged 34, was charged with 25 counts, including sexual assault, sexual exploitation, permitting other people to engage in sexual activity with a child and wilful neglect.
-She was found guilty of all 25 counts: 10 counts of wilful neglect, 10 counts of sexual assault, three counts of permitting other people to engage in sexual activity with a child, and two counts of sexually exploiting her oldest son.
+She was found guilty of all 25 counts: 10 counts of willful neglect, 10 counts of sexual assault, three counts of permitting other people to engage in sexual activity with a child, and two counts of sexually exploiting her oldest son.

 The aunt of the children, aged 35, was charged with 3 counts of sexual assault.
 She was found guilty of all counts: two counts of sexually assaulting the girl and one count of sexually assaulting the second oldest boy.
 Her husband, aged 49, was charged with 12 counts including rape, sexual assault and sexual exploitation.
 He was found guilty of 10 counts: five counts of sexual assault, three counts of sexual exploitation and two counts of rape.
 Two additional counts were withdrawn during the trial.

 The uncle of the children, aged 27, was charged with 10 counts including rape, sexual assault and sexual exploitation.
 He was found guilty of 8 charges: six counts of rape and two counts of sexual exploitation.
 He was found not guilty of one count of sexually exploiting the girl.
 One count was withdrawn during the trial by direction of the judge.
 His partner, aged 32, was charged with four counts including sexual assault and sexual exploitation.
 All charges against her were withdrawn.

 The grandmother of the children, aged 57, was charged with three counts of sexually assaulting her granddaughter.
 All charges against her were withdrawn.

 All of the alleged offences took place between 18 August 2014 and 28 April 2016.
 Out of 91 total charges leveled against the group of seven, 13 were withdrawn.
 Of the five who were found guilty, 78 charges in total had been leveled against them, and they were found guilty of all but one charge.